HEP-FCC/fcc-tutorials/full-detector-simulations/FCCeeGeneralOverview/FCCeeGeneralOverview.md

 ## Towards IDEA tracking with the detailed Drift Chamber

 The IDEA tracking system Full Sim description is getting complete (we are just missing the Silicon Wrapper which will arrive soon) and we now have to design tracking algorithms.
-In this exercise we will produce a dataset containing Vertex and Drift Chamber digitized hits and which can therefore be used to devlop tracking algorithms.
+In this exercise we will produce a dataset containing Vertex and Drift Chamber digitized hits and which can therefore be used to develop tracking algorithms.

 Let's run the IDEA simulation and digitization: